RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ## Cooldown Periods

 Both the cluster and the database have cooldown periods.
-Slave HA cannot run on another node in a cluster until the cooldown period for the cluster passes.
+Slave relocation cannot run on another node in a cluster until the cooldown period for the cluster passes.
-Similarly, the database cannot go through another slave HA relocation until the cooldown period for the database passes.
+Similarly, the database cannot go through another slave relocation until the cooldown period for the database passes.

-## Constraints

-**Do we need to mention the planner constraints?**

 ## Alerts